Homemade integrations vs. iPaaS: the real cost of “saving” on technology you need to know

 1. Your technical team is always in reactive mode: Most of the time is spent "fixing integrations" and not building new features.

-2. Errors are detected late: You learn about problems when customers complain, when the stock doesn't add up or when the ERP shows data that no one can explain.
+2. Errors are detected late: You learn about problems when customers complain, when inventory doesn't add up, or when the ERP shows data that no one can explain.

 5. The “invisible” bill grows: Overtime, open tickets, different vendors, small contracts with different agencies.